mytarget-test-team/seismograph/docs/selenium.rst

 * Routing

-Pages can be related to url rule.
+Pages can be related to url rule for auto creating from browser.router and can has url path for open.